Maureen Keller-Wood

 About Maureen Keller-Wood

-Maureen Keller-Wood, Ph.D., is a professor emeritus in pharmacodynamics.
+Maureen Keller-Wood, Ph.D., is a professor emeritus in cellular and systems pharmacology.
 She formerly served the UF College of Pharmacy as the associate dean for research and graduate education from 2015-2023.
 Dr. Keller-Wood’s overall research interest is the physiologic adaptations to pregnancy and effects of maternal physiology on fetal maturation and growth.
 Her current research focuses on understanding the mechanism for increased stillbirth and neonatal mortality in pregnancies complicated by maternal hypercortisolemia and altered maternal and fetal glucose metabolism.
 She received her Ph.D. in endocrinology from the University of California, San Francisco, in 1982 and her Bachelor of Arts in biochemistry from Vassar College in 1977.

 Accomplishments